jump-dev/MatrixOptInterface.jl/README.md

 # MatrixOptInterface.jl
-An interface to pass matrix form problems
+An interface for matrix form optimization problems